 For all the new homeschoolers out there, you may have heard the words “homeschool portfolio” thrown around here and there.
 Just the idea of it may seem intimidating.

-What exactly is a homeschool portfolio?
+What exactly is it?
 What should be included in a homeschool portfolio?
 How do I organize my homeschool portfolio?
 You are not alone if you have had these questions.